Pomoc48/werapp/README.md

 ## The game

 Rules of the game are simple.
-Every time someone is nice to you, did something good or some other meritorious thing, you give them a point.
+Every time someone is nice to you or did something good in general, you give them a point.
 Once you have enough points, you can spend them on a command for the other user.

 ## Application